 - Turn off electronics before bed

-When I felt like maybe I’d push my bed time out on a particular night or leave the bedroom in a chaotic state I’d instantly think back to my plan and having to tell my Health Coach I’d lapsed - this was an excellent push for me following the simple tasks and keeping myself on track.
+When I felt like maybe I’d push my bedtime out on a particular night or leave the bedroom in a chaotic state I’d instantly think back to my plan and having to tell my Health Coach I’d lapsed - this was an excellent push for me following the simple tasks and keeping myself on track.

 The more I stuck to the plan, the better I was at getting to bed earlier.
-While it took a week or two to actually fall to sleep within a reasonable time from head hitting pillow, by around the third week I was falling into a deep sleep within half an hour.
+While it took a week or two to actually fall to sleep within a reasonable time from head hitting a pillow, by around the third week I was falling into a deep sleep within half an hour.

-Overall Assessment Of My Health Coach Experience
+Overall Assessment Of My Health Practitioner Experience